beartype/beartype/doc/src/faq.rst

    Wall time: 3.56 s  # <-- woah.
    Out[22]: 7615456044

-Beartype does *not* contractually guarantee this performance, as this example demonstrates.
+Beartype does *not* contractually guarantee this performance, as that example demonstrates.
 Under abnormal processing loads (e.g., leycec_'s arthritic Athlon™ II X2 240, because you can't have enough redundant 2's in a product line) or when passed edge-case type hints (e.g., classes whose metaclasses implement